He saw the 1720s house as an opportunity to experience life before electricity and the other modern conveniences we take for granted today.

 one with a time and a life of its own."

 He did not envision the house as a living history museum, but as a "collection of atmospheres", an opportunity for visitors to experience rooms whose inhabitants have just stepped out for a moment.
 A half-eaten meal is on the dining room table, a fire burns in each of the fireplaces, family members can be heard talking in the hallway or the next room.

 To get the full effect, visitors are instructed to remain silent during the tour, to use more than just their eyes to feel the rooms rather than simply "see" them.

-It won't be quite the same as visiting in person, but I highly recommend the enchanting virtual tour of Dennis Severs' House.
+It won't be quite the same as visiting in person, but I highly recommend visiting Dennis Severs' House website.

 Two articles by people who knew him: